hora/objects-in-javascript/README.md

 ![A black and white photo of Jean Jennings, Marlyn Wescoff, and Ruth Lichterman programming the ENIAC computer.](https://github.com/hora/lhl-w1d3/blob/master/lesson-planning/eniac.jpg)

+Jean Jennings, Marlyn Wescoff, and Ruth Licterman programming the ENIAC computer.
+Image from the University of Pennsylvania Archives.

 ## Representing real-world data in JavaScript

 ```js